-When you visit our doctors in Manhattan (Midtown or Upper East Side) for heart screening, we can assess your risk factors and which includes your family history, diabetes, your age, cholesterol levels, and blood pressure, and other lifestyle factors.
+When you visit our doctors in Manhattan (Midtown or Upper East Side) for a heart screening, we can assess your risk factors, including your family history, diabetes, age, cholesterol levels, blood pressure, and other lifestyle factors.
 You should always consult your physician to determine the appropriate screening tests and intervals.
 Guidelines change, and your medical care Manhattan doctor will customize the recommendation to your specific case to keep you in good health.

-Based on findings, our best doctors New York internal medicine and heart screening specialists can make suitable recommendations to control existing health problems, reducing their effect on your heart health.
-Heart and stroke screening include diagnostic testing, referral to specialists where appropriate, and counseling for lifestyle modifications can aid in disease prevention.
+Based on findings, our best doctors, New York internal medicine, and heart screening specialists can make suitable recommendations to control existing health problems, reducing their effect on your heart health.
+Heart and stroke screening include diagnostic testing, referral to specialists where appropriate, and counseling for lifestyle modifications to prevent disease.

 Heart Screening and Stroke Screening in NYC

-Your regular health provider may take some measurements such as blood pressure and body weight during routine medical appointments, but you may require more frequent testing or additional tests if you have been diagnosed with a cardiovascular condition, have a family history of heart disease, or already have other risk factors like high blood pressure or lifestyle choices.
-Some of the key tests for heart health screening and stroke screening are listed below.
+Your regular health provider may take measurements such as blood pressure and body weight during routine medical appointments.
+Still, you may require more frequent testing or additional tests if you have been diagnosed with a cardiovascular condition, have a family history of heart disease, or already have other risk factors like high blood pressure or lifestyle choices.
+Some of the critical tests for heart health screening and stroke screening are listed below.
 Your doctor will need to complete a thorough history and physical exam to determine which testing is appropriate for you.

 Usually, high blood pressure has no symptoms and is undetectable without being measured.
-High blood pressure greatly increases the risk of heart disease, and normally, blood pressure should be 120/180 mm Hg.
-Blood pressure levels are checked at least once every two years starting aged 20, but if you already have high blood pressure, your doctor may need to check it more frequently.
+High blood pressure dramatically increases the risk of heart disease, and typically, blood pressure should be 120/180 mm Hg.
+You must check your blood pressure regularly.
 Often, high blood pressure is controllable with medication or lifestyle modifications.

 Your primary care physician will weigh you during your regular healthcare visits.
-Your body weight is used to calculate your body mass index (BMI) and provides a good indication as to whether you are a healthy weight.
-Being severely overweight can increase your risk of heart disease and stroke and many other diseases.
-Your waist circumference is another important measurement and can help to evaluate your risk of cardiovascular disease, especially if you are overweight.
+Your body weight helps calculate your body mass index (BMI) and indicate whether you have a healthy weight.
+Being overweight can increase your risk of heart disease and stroke, and many other diseases.
+Your waist circumference is another vital measurement and can help evaluate your risk of cardiovascular disease, especially if you are overweight.

-A high level of blood glucose or blood sugar increases your risk of developing insulin resistance and prediabetes or Type II diabetes.
-Undiagnosed and untreated diabetes can increase the risk of many serious health problems that include heart disease and stroke.
-If you are overweight and have at least one other risk factor for cardiovascular disease, your physician may recommend a blood glucose test.
-This test is usually performed routinely every three years.
+A high blood glucose level or blood sugar increases your risk of developing insulin resistance and prediabetes or Type II diabetes.
+Undiagnosed and untreated diabetes can increase the risk of many serious health problems, including heart disease and stroke.

-Other more sophisticated diagnostic tests may be appropriate if you have symptoms of heart disease or if your risk is elevated.
-These diagnostic screening tests might include an electrocardiogram, echo testing or an echocardiographic, vascular ultrasound, a coronary calcium scan, or ECG monitoring.
+Other more sophisticated diagnostic tests may be appropriate if you have symptoms of heart disease or are at high risk.
+These diagnostic screening tests might include an electrocardiogram, echo testing, echocardiographic, vascular ultrasound, coronary calcium scan, or ECG monitoring.

 An electrocardiogram records the electrical activity and rhythm of the heart and is a very straightforward screening test.
-It is useful in screening for any cardiac rhythm disorders, heart damage, or any enlargement of the heart muscle.
+It helps screen for any cardiac rhythm disorders, heart damage, or any enlargement of the heart muscle.

-An echocardiogram uses ultrasound to create an image of the heart valves and muscle.
-It is used to screen for blood flow through the heart valves and heart chambers and to evaluate the way your heart is pumping blood.
+An echocardiogram uses ultrasound to create an image of the heart valves and muscles.
+We use it to screen for blood flow through the heart valves and heart chambers and evaluate how your heart is pumping blood.